Brent Cross Shopping Centre: Transport

 The Brent Cross bus station is adjacent to the shopping centre and is served by 14 different day bus routes with links throughout North London and to West London, the West End, and Hertfordshire.

+The bus station is served by 4 bus stops.
+Bus stop A acts as a terminating point for routes 102, 142, 143, 182, 186, 189, 210, 266, 326 and C11, as well as school route 643 and night route N266.
+Bus stop B is served by routes 112, 142, 182, 232, 266 and night route N266.
+Bus stop C is served by routes 102, 112, 143, 186, 189, 210, 232, 324, 326, C11 and 643.
+Bus stop L is served by routes 112 and 324.

+In September 2025, TfL proposed a new London Superloop express bus route running from Hendon War Memorial to Ealing Broadway, serving Brent Cross Bus Station.
+Following public consultation in September and October, an evaluation and review were conducted.
+As of January 2026, no decision on the route's future has been publicly announced.

 The shopping centre is surrounded by a "spaghetti junction" of trunk roads typical from the time it was built.
 As a result, pedestrian access to and from the shopping centre complex has been deemed "hostile" in modern times.
 The Brent Cross Cricklewood regeneration scheme aims to improve the local environment, and a new Brent Cross West Thameslink station opened in December 2023.
+The area is also home to Brent Cross station, which serves the Edgware branch of the Northern line on the London Underground.

 In popular culture

 The interior of the shopping centre was featured in the 1994 film London by Patrick Keiller.
 It shows the former large fountain and stained glass on the roof, which were removed in 1996.
 It was also used to film the music video for "The Love Within", by the indie rock band Bloc Party, in 2015.

-The carpark of the shopping centre was used as a filming location for the 1997 James Bond film Tomorrow Never Dies.
+The car park of the shopping centre was used as a filming location for the 1997 James Bond film Tomorrow Never Dies.

 The shopping centre was also featured in Ken MacLeod's science-fiction novel The Star Fraction.
 The action takes place in a balkanized UK, in the middle of the 21st century, and the ruins of the shopping centre are used as a local market for the anarchist enclave of Norlonto ('North London Town').